To get access to the DART-MS:

 MS Basics

 NMR is NMR.
 All NMR spectrometers operate on the same fundamental physical principles, and all analytes behave in predictably similar ways.
 Mass spectrometry (MS), on the other hand, is an umbrella term that describes a multitude of approaches to measuring a physical property (voltage, time, frequency, etc.) that is proportional to the mass-to-charge ratio of the analyte.
 The physics are different, the applications are different, and analytes do NOT behave the same way, sometimes in strange and unpredictable ways.
 Because of this, you need to carefully consider the chemical and physical properties of your analyte, as well as published precedents, before selecting a particular ion source and mass spectrometer for analysis.
-It is also insufficient to state that you “did mass spec” on a sample; you need to be specific in terms on ionization and detection to convey useful information.
+It is also insufficient to state that you “did mass spec” on a sample; you need to be specific in terms of ionization and detection to convey useful information.

 Mass spec can be a useful tool for

-• measuring molecular mass
+- measuring molecular mass

-• confirming the presence of elements with stable isotopes
+- confirming the presence of elements with stable isotopes

-• confirming or proposing elemental composition
+- confirming or proposing elemental composition

-• identifying structural subunits
+- identifying structural subunits

-• following reactions
+- following reactions

-• confirming or identifying isotopic labelling or kinetic isotope effects.
+- confirming or identifying isotopic labelling or kinetic isotope effects.

 Mass spec should NOT be used to measure purity, except in special cases.